xdmushui/partner-center-sdk/develop/get-a-list-of-self-serve-policies.md

 ms.author: amrava
 ---

-# Get a list of self serve policies
+# Get a list of self-serve policies

 **Applies to:**

 - Partner Center

-This topic describes how to get a collection of resources that represents self serve polices for an entity.
+This article describes how to get a collection of resources that represents self-serve policies for an entity.

 ## Prerequisites